 Share Fund Grantees

-Since its inception in 2021, The Share Fund has made $1,850,000 in grants.
+Since its inception in 2021, The Share Fund has made $2.94 million in grants.
 Each organization receives an unconditional, unrestricted general operating grant, with some grants awarded for multiple years.
 Recipients have included 501c3 and 501c4 nonprofits, political candidates, community groups and individuals.

 Each year 10% is set aside for the Opportunity Fund to be divided among grantees.
 Every grantee received an additional gift from this Fund with the express request that it be used in ways that benefit the health, aspirations and broader wellbeing of the individuals within each grantee organization.